Dylan Collard

-Dylan João Raymond Collard Jr. (born 16 April 2000) is an international footballer who players as a midfielder for Marítimo.
+Dylan João Raymond Collard Jr. (born 16 April 2000) is a professional footballer who plays as a centre-back for Liga Portugal 2 club Lusitânia.
 Born in Australia, he plays for the Mauritius national team.

 Collard played youth football with Quakers Hill Tigers in Australia before moving to Portugal to join Benfica's academy.
 After playing for various youth teams in Portugal, Collard made his senior debut for Lusitano in the Campeonato de Portugal in 2019.
-After a short time at Polish II Liga side Stal Rzeszów, Collard returned to Portugal to sign for Marítimo, where he has since played for the sides reserve team.
+After a short time at Polish II Liga side Stal Rzeszów, Collard returned to Portugal to sign for Marítimo, where he played for the reserve team and made his Liga Portugal debut in 2023.

 Collard made his debut for the Mauritian national team in 2022.

 Early life

 Collard was born in the Sydney suburb of Randwick, New South Wales, and moved to Parklea at a young age.
 He began playing football at age four, and his first football club was Quakers Hill Tigers.

 After attracting interest from scouts from Portuguese side Benfica while on a family trip to Portugal, Collard subsequently joined the club's academy, where he remained for several seasons.